 - Break it up into smaller chunks and provide 2-3 easy questions as a mini-quiz

-- Time the students but provide short quiz questions that will test their knowledge to make sure they aren’t rushing through the reading
+- Time them, but provide short quiz questions that will test their knowledge to make sure they aren’t rushing through the reading

-- Use a short-form quiz question and ask the student to provide 2-3 sentences of what they found most interesting in that specific section of the reading assignment
+- Use short-form quiz questions and ask learners to provide 2-3 sentences of what they found most interesting in that specific section of the reading assignment

 5. Integrate team activities

-It can be challenging to engage students – especially in a virtual learning environment.
-One way to help engage students is to use team activities.
+It can be challenging to engage learners – especially in a virtual learning environment.
+One way to help engage them is to use team activities.
 Team activities create a sense of community, increase peer interaction, and encourage collaboration and communication.
 Most gamification principles for individuals can apply to teams as well.

-Additionally, with team activities, students may be more incentivized to work harder and even motivate others to do the same.
-You can also allow students to share rewards and points within the group.
+Additionally, with team activities, learners may be more incentivized to work harder and even motivate others to do the same.
+You can also allow them to share rewards and points within the group.

 6. Make progress visible with leaderboards and scoreboards

-Using a leaderboard and scoreboard helps students track their progress and encourages friendly competition among students.
-Make sure students can always access these so they can see where they rank among their peers and how far they’ve come.
+Using a leaderboard and scoreboard helps learners track their progress and encourages friendly competition.
+Make sure they can always access these so they can see where they rank among their peers and how far they’ve come.

-After students have completed a few gamification activities, ask for their feedback about each one.
+After they’ve completed a few game-based activities, ask for feedback about each one.
 Was it fun?
 Did they find it difficult?
 Would it be better suited for another topic?
-Ask your students and take their feedback into account as you plan to implement gamification strategies and game-based learning in your virtual classroom.
+Use that feedback as you plan to implement gamification strategies and game-based learning in your online courses.

-What technology is used for gamification in education?
+What technology is used for gamification in online education?

-Countless apps and gamification solutions can be used for gamification or game-based learning in a virtual class or traditional class.
-A few examples are flashcards, puzzles, role-play, timers, or pop quizzes.
+Countless apps and gamification solutions can be used, like flashcards, puzzles, role-play, timers, or pop quizzes.

-You can even use online proctoring software to make sure that students completing the game-based learning activities are the students getting credit.
+You can even use online proctoring software to make sure that learners completing the game-based learning activities on a level playing field.
 This is one of the advantages of using the principles of gamification in your LMS.
-Your students would need to start the process from the LMS.
+Your learners would need to start the process from the LMS.
 Once they launch proctoring from there, they can navigate to any password-protected type of activity and it’ll be protected by our blend of AI technology and live human proctors.

 Online proctoring can help level the playfield in gamification in the following ways:

-- Video and audio recording to record the student and identify any potentially dishonest behavior
+- Video and audio recording to record and identify any potentially dishonest behavior

-- ID Verification to make sure that the student completing the assignment or online exam is the student getting credit
+- ID Verification to make sure that the person completing the assignment or online exam is the learner getting credit

-- Browser lock to make sure that students aren’t using other websites or applications to complete the activity
+- Browser lock to make sure that learners aren’t using other websites or applications to complete the activity

 - Third-party software integration so that you can proctor third-party exams and activities with no academic dishonesty concerns

-- 24/7/365 US-based support in case students have any issues with technology being used
+- 24/7/365 US-based support in case they have any issues with technology being used

 - On-demand scheduling for exams and assignments

-With online proctoring software, you can feel confident that gamification won’t negatively impact academic standards or increase the likelihood of students “gaming the system.”
+With online proctoring software, you can feel confident that gamification won’t negatively impact academic standards or increase the likelihood of learners “gaming the system.”

 Where is gamification used?

-Aside from education and virtual learning, gamification strategies and game-based learning are being used in employee training, digital marketing, apps for health and physical activity, and even in online casinos, which you might think couldn’t be any more focused on gaming than in the pre-digital era, but they’re actually gamifying their games.
+Aside from online education, gamification strategies and game-based learning are being used in employee training, digital marketing, apps for health and physical activity, and even in online casinos.

 Is gamification effective?

 Gamification is effective in a virtual learning environment as well as corporate training.
-Game-based learning is effective because it gives students and employees control of their success and provides both intrinsic and extrinsic motivations which helps provide a sense of purpose for all.
+Game-based learning is effective because it gives learners control of their success and provides both intrinsic and extrinsic motivations which helps provide a sense of purpose for all.

-Want to see how Honorlock can help you protect the academic integrity of gamification and game-based learning in your virtual classroom?
+Want to see how Honorlock can help you protect the academic integrity of gamification and game-based learning in your online courses?